 2. Mint Poker will conduct all games in a manner that meets the highest standards of fairness to its patrons.
-It is with this in mind, that Mint Poker has incorporated certain rules for poker games that are offered to the members.
+It is with this in mind, that that Mint Poker has incorporated certain rules for poker games that are offered to the members.

-4. Mint Poker members shall conduct themselves with the highest level of class at all times.
+5. Mint Poker members shall conduct themselves with the highest level of class at all times.
 Inappropriate or abusive behavior towards staff or other members is grounds for ejection, suspension and/or expulsion at Mint Poker’s sole discretion.

 7. There is a minimum of $20 for each Time Token purchase.

 8. Each player is responsible for paying seat rental fees as long as they are assigned to a table.
 If a player is away from their seat, leaves for a meal break (max.
 1 hour) or any other reason and intends to return, seat rental fees will accumulate.
 If a player is playing in a tournament they are still responsible for paying seat charges (s/c).

 9. Time Tokens purchases are cash only and may not be purchased with chips.
 Chips may be cashed in for the purpose of purchasing Time Tokens, food & beverage, etc.